yastn/yastn/docs/source/quickstart/kibble_zurek.rst

 The quench rate is controlled by an annealing time :math:`t_a` as :math:`s= t / t_a`.
 The system gets excited while passing the quantum critical point between paramagnetic and spin-glass phases in finite annealing time :math:`t_a`.
-This provides a minimal example of the problem considered in https://arxiv.org/abs/2403.00910
+This provides a minimal example of a class of problems considered in https://arxiv.org/abs/2403.00910

 We compare the results obtained using MPS and PEPS routines.